avaje/avaje-http/http-client/README.md

 ### 3. Token obtained and set automatically

-All requests using the HttpClientContext will automatically get an `Authorization` header with `Bearer` token added.
+All requests using the HttpClient will automatically get an `Authorization` header with `Bearer` token added.
 The token will be obtained for initial request and then renewed when the token has expired.